 • Each must have reflective tape affixed to it.

-• 1 must have 18 Meter 60 Feet Buoyant Line
+• One must have 18 Meter 60 Feet Buoyant Line

 • Other must have Automatic Float Light (NOT required category 4).
 (17)